The romantic heart of Europe; the beacon of fine art; and the global leader in fashion and food, La Ville Lumière never ceases to amaze.

 Make sure you check out rue Denoyez, a photo-worthy street with graffiti-covered walls!

-20 – Treat your tastebuds with a wine and cheese tour
+20 – Tantalize your tastebuds with a wine and cheese tour

-21 – Go on a treasure hunt around Paris
+21 – Embark on a treasure hunt around Paris!

 One for the history lovers, the chateau’s story contains many tumultuous tales of the French royal family who called it their home, and the prison it later became for famous free-thinkers, philosophers, and early leaders of the Revolution.

-With a three-hour class from a Parisian expert, guests are shown how to make the colorful and culinary classic, before learning the significance of the treats in French culture (while taste-testing your creations over coffee, of course).
+With a (usually) three-hour class led by a Parisian expert baker, guests are shown how to make the colorful and culinary classic, before learning the significance of the treats in French culture (while taste-testing your creations over coffee, of course).

-24 – Visit castles and taste wine in the Loire Valley
+24 – Spend a day visiting castles and sampling wine in the Loire Valley

-The Loire Valley in central France has over 300 towerings, beautiful chateaux dating back to Joan of Arc, alongside breathtaking gardens and one of the world’s premier wine regions – boasting local wines renowned for fruitiness with fresh, crisp flavors.
+The Loire Valley in central France has over 300 towering, beautiful chateaux dating back to the age of Joan of Arc, alongside breathtaking gardens and one of the world’s premier wine regions – boasting local wines (particularly Sauvignon Blanc) renowned for fruitiness with fresh, crisp flavors.

-Moreover, it’s definitely worth a day-trip or overnight stay in nearby Orleans.
+Moreover, it’s definitely worth a day trip or overnight stay to nearby Orleans.

 Read more about the best Loire Valley Castles to visit from Paris.

-25 – Meet Louis XIV, Jean Reno, and Killian Mbappe at the Grevin Wax Museum
+25 – Meet Louis XIV, Napeleon, and Mbappe at the Grevin Wax Museum

 With over 200 historical and modern-day celebrities, there’s no excuse to avoid a few selfies at the Grevin Wax Museum!